bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 and each image contains 24 plants, the training images are large and capture many small objects.
 Thus, *random cropping* strategy is the suitable selection for training.
-Here we set AgroLens to crop areas of 320 x 320 pixels for training.
+Here we set JustDeepIt to crop areas of 320 x 320 pixels for training.
 As *random cropping* is applied once per image and epoch and only four training images were available, we require many epochs (1,000 epochs in this case study) for training to ensure a high model performance.
-After setting the parameters as in the images below, we press **RUN** buttons to execute image sorting and model training.
+After setting the parameters as in the images below, we press **Start Training** buttons to start model training.

 .. image:: ../_static/tutorials_PPD2013_train.png